How To Edit Your WordPress User Profile

 6 – Name > First Name / Last Name

-You can change your First Name and Last Name details in this section.
+You can edit the First Name and Last Name details in this section.

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally set up for your site or blog on your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your site or blog in your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …

-Once you select a nickname, all your posts, published comments, etc. will then display with the new nickname, instead of the name that you originally set up your site with.
+If you select a nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the name you originally registered with.